ghacupha/tree-node/README.md

 ## Use Case

-[Once](https://github.com/ghacupha/book-keeper) upon a time I wanted to create relationships between [models](https://github.com/ghacupha/book-keeper/blob/master/src/main/java/io/github/ghacupha/keeper/book/api/Account.java) that could exist as a runtime-generated hierarchy.
+[Once](https://github.com/ghacupha/book-keeper) upon a time I wanted to create relationships between [models](https://github.com/ghacupha/book-keeper/blob/master/src/main/java/io/github/ghacupha/keeper/book/api/Account.java) that could exist as an hierarchy capable of runtime initialization and mutation.
 It was supposed to look something like this:

 ```java
         accounts.add(assetAccount);